 run sshd on different ports

 In the example below, we will run multiple sshd daemon on different ports.
 The sshd servers will listen on port 22 and port 2244.
-The users connecting on port 22 will be assigned the default port /bin/bash and users connecting to the port 2244 via ssh would be assigned to the ezsh shell.
+For example, the user alex will be logged into the bash shell(/bin/bash) when connecting via port 22, and into the ezsh(/usr/local/bin/ezsh)when using port 2244.
 This would enable the Ezeelogin gateway user to have the option to login into a bash shell as well as the ezsh shell.
 Refer the article to Enforce ssh users to ezsh shell

 Note: The users needs to be assigned the /bin/bash by default.
 It is possible to enforce users to switch to ezsh from bash and not vice versa.

-root@gw vi /etc/ssh/sshd_config
+root@gw:~# vi /etc/ssh/sshd_config

 Port 22